laminlabs/lamin-blog/docs/arrayloader-benchmarks.md

 **Figure 5**: The figure shows qualitative data gathered by two machine learning engineers in exemplary training setups.
 Data was aggregated in this [notebook](https://lamin.ai/laminlabs/arrayloader-benchmarks/transform/u4rLXKheYMMB5zKv).
 Training a simple MLP model with 25M parameters was performed in this [notebook](https://lamin.ai/laminlabs/arrayloader-benchmarks/transform/FIXTC6Mk6x137CpJ).
 The setup for training a Transformer model was as follows: Profiler graph showing the time taken by the data loading / forward / backward during training of a medium-size LLM for RNAseq (scPrint, unpublished work).
 Using a DELL7820 tower running Ubuntu 20.04 with an Intel(R) Xeon(R) Gold 5218R CPU @ 2.10GHz, 16 cores, with a 1TB SSD, 32Gb of RAM, and an NVIDIA RTX A4500, 20G GDDR6 GPU.

+## Outlook

+Much is left to investigate, and we plan to study additional setups, additional access patterns (inference & ad hoc queries) and additional data types in future blog posts.

 ## Author contributions

 `*` These authors contributed equally.